Seasonal Flu Campaign 2023-2024

 With high demand for the flu vaccination this year we do encourage you to book as soon as possible, even if this isn’t at your preferred surgery.
 The booking link will only last for 7 days.

 If you don’t have the facility to use the booking link, do not worry you will be able to call the surgery to book in.
-Those patients without a mobile number will receive a phone call from our flu team to get an appointment booked.
+We have a dedicated flu booking option on the telephone line for this.

 How effective is the flu vaccine?